abdul-muhaimin-toha/Voluntree-server/README.md

 #### Technology Stack:

+Voluntree leverages a powerful technology stack to deliver its features:

 - Backend: Node.js, Express.js, with jwt for handling server-side logic and API endpoints.
 - Database: MongoDB for storing user data and post information.
 - Frontend: React for building the user interface and providing a seamless browsing experience.